kodexArg/ScrapperMDZOL/README.md

 # ScrapperMDZOL
-Scrapping with filters to mdzol.com
+Scrapping with filters to list (real) news from mdzol.com